BitcoinDesign/Guide/guide/payments/transactions.md

 %}

 ### 1. Get recipient address
-The sender needs a valid address to send the payment to.
+The sender needs a valid address to send the Bitcoin transaction to.
 The recipient can share the address as a QR code, over NFC, in plain text, or as a payment link.

 ### 2. Creation
-The wallet application guides the sender through collecting the required information (address and amount) and any optional configurations (which coins to send, fee options) in order to create a transaction.
+The wallet application guides the sender through collecting the required information (address and amount) and any optional configurations (which coins to send, fee options, etc.) in order to create a transaction.

 ### 3. Signing
 The transaction needs to be signed by the [private key(s)]({{ '/guide/glossary/#private-key' | relative_url }}) of the input [address(es)]({{ '/guide/glossary/address' | relative_url }}) to be valid.
-The signing is often done in the same application after the transaction has created and configured, but this does not have to be the case.
+The signing is often done in the same application after the transaction has been created and configured, but this does not have to be the case.

 ### 4. Broadcasting
 The transaction is broadcasted to a Bitcoin node, normally the one the wallet is connected to.